 The first Civil Engineering lecture was given in February of 1854 by Alexander Winchell, the first U-M engineering faculty member.
 Winchell developed engineering courses until he was transferred to the chair of Natural History in September 1855.
 He taught at U-M for 33 years.

 Winchell was succeeded by West Point graduate William Guy Peck.
-Peck continued the instruction of surveying and civil engineering until 1857 when he resigned to go to Columbia University.
+Peck continued the instruction of surveying and civil engineering until 1857 when he resigned to go teach at Columbia University.

 That same year, a Rensselaer Polytechnic Institute graduate named De Volson Wood started for Chicago to find a teaching job.
 He reached Detroit with no money to go farther, left his baggage and walked to Ann Arbor.
-He introduced himself to President Tappan and since Professor Peck had not returned, Wood was asked to substitute for a few days.
+He introduced himself to President Tappan and was asked to substitute to fill Peck’s vacant post for a few days.
 Ultimately, Wood taught at U-M for 15 years and became one of the best-known teachers in the United States.

-Wood developed and offered courses on the resistance of materials, bridge construction, hydraulic motors, and the distribution of water in cities.
-The engineering classes in those days were taught in the South Wing of University Hall and were heated by wood stoves.
+Wood developed and offered courses on the resistance of materials, bridge construction, hydraulic motors and the distribution of water in cities.
+At the time, engineering classes were taught in the South Wing of University Hall and were heated by wood stoves.